aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/horizontalruleformat/height/_index.md

 ### Remarks

-This is a shortcut to the [`Height`](../../shapebase/height) property.Valid values ​​range from 0 to 1584 inclusive.The default value is 1.5.
+This is a shortcut to the [`Height`](../../shapebase/height) property.

+Valid values ​​range from 0 to 1584 inclusive.

+The default value is 1.5.

 ### Examples